If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 HévÃz Lake

-Take a dip in HévÃz Lake, World’s largest thermal lake with natural medicinal water.
+Take a dip in HévÃz Lake, the World’s largest thermal lake with natural medicinal water.

 Recommended Hotel in HévÃz: Lotus Therme Hotel & Spa